 Safety concerns with costumes include choking hazards from loose parts, restricted movement that could cause falls, and overheating from thick fabrics.
 Never leave a costumed cat unsupervised, and always ensure they can move, jump, and use their litter box normally.
 If the costume interferes with natural behaviors, it’s not worth the photo opportunity.

 Duration matters enormously.
 Even cats who don’t mind costumes shouldn’t wear them for extended periods.
 A quick photo session is fine; wearing an uncomfortable outfit for hours is not.
-Think of it like those fancy shoes you only wear for special occasions, they serve their purpose, then come off immediately.

 FAQ